Rule files for masking

 Targets

-Identifies all of the Target elements that the Source should match.
+The Target elements that the Source element will match.

 TargetExclusions

-Optionally, specifies the target layers to exclude when matching source layers to target layers.
-Layers that you include here will not have a mask created or applied.
-A comma delimited list of layer names is valid.
+The target layers that will be excluded when matching source layers to target layers.
+Layers that you provide will not have a mask created or applied.
+A comma-delimited list of layer names is valid.
+This attribute is optional.

 SourceExclusions

-This attribute specifies the source layers to exclude from the masking rule.
-Layers that you include here will not have a mask created or applied.
-A comma delimited list of layer names is valid.
+The source layers that will be excluded from the masking rule.
+Layers that you provide will not have a mask created or applied.
+A comma-delimited list of layer names is valid.

 Wildcards

-Wildcards can be used in the following elements and attributes: LayerNames, TargetExclusions, SourceExclusions.
-The following table provides additional details on the wildcard symbols.
+Wildcards can be used in the following elements and attributes: LayerNames, TargetExclusions, and SourceExclusions.
+The following table provides details for the wildcard symbols:

 SymbolNameDetails